-At 800+ acres, Great Falls National Park in McLean, Virginia is a small park by national park standards, but it is home to some beautiful scenery.
+At 800+ acres, Great Falls Park in McLean, Virginia is a not a huge park, but it is home to some beautiful scenery.
 If you’re in the Washington, DC area and looking for a great location for landscape photography you should visit Great Falls.
-About a month ago I was in DC with my family and wanted to take a few hours to visit this park for the first time.
-It was well worth the visit and I hope to go back again sometime in the future to see it in a different season.
+The park is managed by the National Park Service but not technically classified as a national park.

 Intro to Great Falls National Park